klaarnut/user-docs/en/line-login.md

 **Bonus**

-Disable and Enable your Twitter Login
+Disable and Enable your LINE Login

 Go to website editor -> Site -> System -> on "System Pages" list -> Login, click on Login form to open Login setting.
 On Login Setting panel, scroll and look at **Enable line login**.